hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250915027v1-clear-a-comprehensive-linguistic-evaluation-of-argument-rewriting-by.md

 ---
 layout: default
-title: CLEAR: A Comprehensive Linguistic Evaluation of Argument Rewriting by Large Language Models
+title: "CLEAR: A Comprehensive Linguistic Evaluation of Argument Rewriting by Large Language Models"
 ---

 # CLEAR: A Comprehensive Linguistic Evaluation of Argument Rewriting by Large Language Models